 - 4.3.1 Drivers clearly need a good working knowledge of the area for which they are licensed.
 The DfT recognises that most authorities require prospective drivers to pass a test as to their knowledge of the local geography (known locally as the Knowledge Test) as a condition of first grant of a licence.
-This test will also test the driver's knowledge of the Council's Licensing Policy as well as basic knowledge of hackney carriage and private hire law. - 4.3.2 The procedures in relation to the above are set out in Appendix E.
+This test will also test the driver's knowledge of the Council's Licensing Policy as well as basic knowledge of hackney carriage and private hire law.
+In addition, the test covers basic maths and an understanding of English. - 4.3.2 The procedures in relation to the above are set out in Appendix E.